How a Marble Led to My Deviated Septum

 Which means they sold their house and acreage on Highway 68.
 The acreage even had its own business name, “Karatchuk Acres.”

 On September 30th, mom and dad went to their former home.
 One last time before the new owners took possession.
 They walked around the yards, reminiscing, taking photos.
 Sending selfies with, “Saying goodbye.”
 When my dad was ten months old, he moved to that acreage.
-My mom, since she was seventeen, and the three of us girls since birth.
+My mom, since she was eighteen, and the three of us girls since birth.

 Everything went with the sale.
 The front garden, flowerbeds, the apple trees.
 Sheds, garages, and silos.
 The red-weathered barn at the end of the driveway.